-As we head into the second half of 2021 and beyond, here’s what might be ahead for retail REITs.
+As we head into the second quarter of 2022 and beyond, here’s what might be ahead for retail REITs.

 Singapore’s retail REITs landscape